lukehsiao/live-translation/README.rst

 these back into newlines for display in OBS.
 A special OBS script is required, rather than just reading from a text file, because captions require a much higher refresh rate than the ~1 Hz that OBS currently provides.

+This was hacked together for a meeting with two spoken languages.
+So, in order to be able to switch translations on the fly, you can also press `s` during runtime in the terminal window to swap the source and target languages.

 .. _Media Translation API: https://cloud.google.com/media-translation